uwuCaitlin/uwuCaitlin/README.md

 _The Video Editing Service for you_

 ## Caitlins Video Editing Service.
-Caitlins Video editing Service is a realaitvely _new_ bussiness originating in the beggining of 2022 - We may be a new bussiness but that doesn't stop us from having, the exerience neccesary to be ready for you to have the Video perfect for you
+Caitlins Video editing Service is a relatively _new_ bussiness originating in the beggining of 2022 - We may be a new bussiness but that doesn't stop us from having, the exerience neccesary to be ready for you to have the Video perfect for you

 ### Our past work!